-Stay up to date with market insights, trends and tutorials about chatbots.
+Stay up to date with market insights, trends and tutorials about AI, Messaging and chatbots.

 The Head of Product for Poncho bot shares the design decisions they took, and how they’ve learned from the user interactions with the bot.
 I share his opinion about not trying be too smart.
 I like keeping “Being Smart by Playing Dumb” in mind during the design process.

 Great article from the Head of Slack Developer Relations, pointing out that building a bot is cool and all, but we really need to think if our service really takes advantage of a conversational interface.
 I loved this quote: “exposing your service with a bot will not make it awesome, unless it is already awesome”.

 They thought they were talking to a bot, but it was actually a person.
 What he learned?
 People are totally unpredictable.
 Not surprising.
 One of our clients have an SMS bot where he states a very simple question asking only for a yes/no. Thousands of different responses, with examples like “well, hopefully tomorrow I can say a yes but now I am not sure”.
 Take that and process it with wit.ai, yep.